spion/nac/README.md

 # working dir relative to the nacfile
 cwd: .

-# extra arguments to add
+# extra arguments to add: either an array
+args:
+  - first
+  - '--other'
+  - third
+# OR
+# alternatively you can pass a fancy object
 args:
   # long arguments are automatically prefixed with --
   longarg: value